Bangle is absolutely amazing product, Just wanted to know if i can get the hardware/Schematics reference files for the same. If yes where ?

 Wow, that's great - thanks!
 And I can confirm, I've tried connecting power the wrong way and it doesn't destroy anything :)

 Detail about KN6 (NPN) and K42 (PNP) transistor arrrays:

 KN6 (NPN) transistor array bases for vibration motor and speaker are driven via current limiting resistors.
-K42 (pnp) transistor array bases for display back light and heart rate monitoring LED are direct driven by the IO extender port pins and have most likely an integrated resistor to limit base current and with that limiting the load on the IO extender output ports (pins) P5 (8) and P7 (10).
+K42 (pnp) transistor array bases for display back light and heart rate monitoring LED are directly driven by the IO expander port pins and have most likely an integrated resistor to limit base current and with that limiting the load on the IO extender output ports (pins) P5 (8) and P7 (10).

 Don't worry about formatting, just type in the text and we'll take care of making sense of it.
 We will auto-convert links, and if you put asterisks around words we will make them bold.